-The plug and abandonment phase will be carried out following the well suspension phase ROV visual inspection covered under this EP.
-A second, more detailed ROV inspection will be undertaken of the applicable suspended wells as part of the plugging and abandonment phase, approximately six months prior to the plugging and abandonment.
+As part of the plugging and abandonment phase, a second, more detailed ROV inspection will be undertaken of the applicable suspended wells approximately six months prior to the plugging and abandonment.
 This detailed inspection will assess the functionality of key components of the wellheads, and help finalise the detailed plugging and abandonment methodology.
-PTTEP AA intend for the final plug and abandonment to be completed prior to the end of 2022.
+Following the results and analysis of the ROV inspections, PTTEP AA intend for the final plug and abandonment to be completed prior to the end of 2022.
+This timeframe accommodates the complexity in preparing a detailed WOMP and EP that cover the detail of a full plug and abandonment works program and are compliant with the work requirements specified in the Petroleum Leases for title areas AC/RL12 and AC/RL4.